Roger-Takeshita/Django_REST_Framework/README.md

     - Get all recipes
     - Get one recipe
       - With this option, the user will received the whole recipe with ManyToMany fields populated with their information
+    - Override the **perform_create** to use the authenticated user to create a new recipe

     ```Python
       from rest_framework import viewsets, mixins